What to Expect at Your First Appointment

 Some students find that talking with a counselor once is sufficient to resolve the immediate concern.
 If further services would be beneficial, your initial consultation therapist will discuss these and provide a recommendation.
 These additional services may include services offered by the Counseling Center or referrals to other campus or community resources.
 Please note that, due to limited availability of our psychiatrist, we cannot offer medication management as a stand-alone service.
 In some instances, the initial consultation therapist could be the same person that you see for continued services, or you may be referred to another counselor at the center.
-Please note that, due to limited availability of our psychiatrist, we cannot offer medication management as a stand-alone service.
-Only clients who will be pursuing some form of psychotherapy at the center are eligible for medication evaluation and/or medication management.
+Although we cannot guarantee that you will be matched with a specific therapist, we recognize that many students prefer to work with therapists with specific gender, racial, sexual, or other identities and we do our best to honor these preferences.

-After the initial consultation, there may be a brief wait for an opening for the desired service, depending on the general demand at that time for that service.
+After the initial consultation, there may be a brief wait for an opening for the recommended service, depending on the general demand at that time for that service.
 Your counselor will assess the urgency of your situation and this will be considered when making their treatment recommendation.

 Your privacy is a top priority for us.
 We understand that many students have concerns about personal information or identities shared in counseling being shared with others.
 Information shared with Counseling Services staff are kept confidential within the Counseling Center unless you give your counselor written permission to release specific information.
 This means that visits here are not part of your academic record, nor are they a part of any medical record you may have at campus medical facilities, such as at UIC Family Medicine.

 State and Federal law states that there are exceptions to this general rule, designed to protect, not to punish:

 - You may request (by completing a release of information form or designating an Emergency Mental Health Contact) that your counselor reveal information to other individuals or agencies of your choice;